 There are a number of heating system faults which could result in no hot water from taps and showers, or cold radiators throughout your home.
-We have separated this section from boiler breakdowns and repairs as some types of heating systems include many external components, separate to the boiler, that can have an effect on your heating and hot water if they begin to malfunction.
+We have separated this section from boiler breakdowns and repairs as some types of heating system repairs include many external components, separate to the boiler, that can have an effect on your heating and hot water if they begin to malfunction.

 Heating system parts often fail in the autumn or winter after long periods of inactivity in the summer months.
 Your heating should be switched on for an hour at regular intervals throughout the summer to ensure that it still functions correctly.